Dr. Hugh Agnew

 Dr. Marty Manor Mullins

-Flathead Valley Community College, Montana, USA
+Flathead Valley Community College, Kalispell, Montana, USA

 Ph.D., History, University of Washington, 2013